 Frequent, uncontrolled alcohol abuse eventually leads to problem drinking.
 While any form of alcohol abuse is problematic, the term “problem drinker” refers to someone who starts experiencing the impacts of their habit.

-You may become more depressed, anxious, or start losing sleep.
+You may become more depressed, more anxious, or start losing sleep.
 You may start to feel sick from heavy drinking, but enjoy its effects too much to care.
-Many drinkers at this stage are also more likely to drink and drive or experience legal troubles as a result of their drinking.
+Many drinkers at this stage are more likely to drink and drive or experience legal troubles as a result of their drinking.

 There are also specific social changes related to problem drinking.
 These include: